-For some devices (see note above), the network traffic can be physically separated by Ethernet ports, using Ethernet Port Groups.
-Each Ethernet Port Group can include up to two physical Ethernet ports.
-The Ethernet Device defines the VLAN per Ethernet Port Group.
+For the devices mentioned in the note above, you can physically separate the network traffic by Ethernet ports, using Ethernet Groups.
+Each Ethernet Group can include up to two physical Ethernet ports.
+The Ethernet Device defines the VLAN per Ethernet Group.
 The Ethernet Device is then assigned to the network interface as an Underlying Device.
-The below show examples of such a configuration.
+The following procedure provides an example of assigning different ports per traffic type.